 After graduating with a double major from an acclaimed university where I juggled a schedule full of extracurriculars and internships, I am still on the job hunt one month later.
 There hasn’t been a single job listing that has made me say, “This is my dream career” –until I found the entry-level opening at your company.

 Reading through the description of your ideal candidate only confirmed that this couldn’t be a more perfect position.
 Detail-oriented – Check, that’s me.
 Excellent communication and writing skills –double check: My major had me writing and presenting 4 papers a month.
 Creative problem-solver with an ability to work well under pressure–I mean, is this my life in a listing?

 Then I got to the qualifications section: “Must have 2 or more years of experience in a related field.”

 …Wait, isn’t this an entry-level position?

-That is why I am writing to tell you that I have applied to the position–not because I don’t respect your desired qualifications, but because I couldn’t pass up the chance at applying for my dream job.
-I may be new to the workforce, but as you will soon realize, I am ready to contribute something unexpected and great.
-And after all, isn’t the best candidate the one who sees a challenge and creates an opportunity?
+That is why I am writing to tell you that I have applied to the position–not because I don’t respect your desired qualifications, but because I couldn’t pass up the chance to apply for my dream job.
+I may be new to the workforce, but as you will soon realize, I am ready to contribute something unexpected and great, and after all, isn’t the best candidate the one who sees a challenge and creates an opportunity?

 Thanks for considering my application, and I look forward to hearing from you!